yuvalmGS/gigaspaces-wiki-jekyll/xap97net/basic-processing-unit-container.markdown

 </configuration>
 {code}

 (!)
-The assembly name is the actual name and not a file path, the assembly should be part of the processing unit project output directory and be placed beside the {{pu.config}} file.
+The assembly name is the actual name and not a file path, the assembly should be part of the processing unit project output directory and be placed beside the `pu.config` file.

 {anchor:services}